Sleep Like a Baby

 During Relax into Sleep, you will be guided into a deeply relaxed state conducive to sleep.
-The instruction to remain awake is omitted and you are encouraged to let go and sleep.
+The instruction to remain awake is omitted and you are encouraged to gradually relax, let go, and sleep.

 It is well worth trying!
 Most people, even those who experience great difficulty in getting to sleep, find they have difficulty staying awake during a yoga nidra practice.
 All you have to do is listen to the instructions, and you will be guided into a deeply relaxed state.
 If you find you wake during the night and can't get back to sleep, just listen again to "Relax into Sleep".

 The ultimate aim is to learn how to deal with situations with a witnessing attitude, so that we don't get caught up in so much stress!
 Regular yoga practice really can allow you to achieve this.